 A great beast I be,

 - Neighbours From Hell: In the level "Above the Clouds" from the second game, Rottweiler's routine involves tormenting a captive elephant.
 Woody decides to sabotage him by erasing the white line on the ground and drawing another one in closer proximity to the elephant.
 He uses a mouse to scare the elephant until he puts the plan into action.

-- Putt-Putt: In Putt-Putt Saves the Zoo, when Putt-Putt finds Jambo the baby elephant, Jambo is cowering in fear from a mouse that lives in a nearby tree.
+- In Putt-Putt Saves The Zoo, Putt-Putt finds Jambo the baby elephant cowering in fear from a mouse that lives in a nearby tree.
 To get the mouse to move, Putt-Putt has to give him cheese squigglies.

-- Sid And Als Incredible Toons: When Eunice Elephant sees Sid E. Mouse, she freaks out and turns the other way.
+- Sid & Al's Incredible Toons: When Eunice Elephant sees Sid E. Mouse, she freaks out and turns the other way.

-- Toonstruck: Zanydu is connected to the mainland by a shuttle powered by a precariously perched pachyderm, who can be scared into running to Zanydu by showing it a conscious mouse (or lured into running to Cutopia by showing it a peanut).
+- Zanydy in Toonstruck is connected to the mainland by a shuttle powered by a "precariously perched pachyderm", who can be scared into running to Zanydu by showing it a conscious mouse (or lured into running to Cutopia by showing it a peanut).

 - Animal Crackers: Eugene the elephant can push every other animal in Freeborn around, but he'll run away at the sight of a mouse.

 - Chico Bon Bon: Monkey with a Tool Belt: Inverted.
 Clark the elephant is afraid of almost everything except his friend Tiny, who's a mouse.

 - Class of 3000: In an early episode, when a stampede of elephants marches through the school as a result of a performance gone wrong, some students get together and dress up as mice to scare them off.